-CAREER AND TECHNICAL CREDIT TYPE 3 This 75-hour nurse aide course prepares the student for state competency testing and employment in a long-term care nursing facility.
-Emphasis is on achieving a basic level of knowledge and demonstrating basic nursing care skills in order to provide safe, effective resident care.
+This 75-hour nurse aide course prepares the student for state competency testing and employment in a long-term care nursing facility.
+Emphasis is on achieving a basic level of knowledge and demonstrating basic nursing care skills in order to provide safe. effective resident care.
 The course consists of classroom, lab and clinical experiences.

-HSC175 Nurse Aide Phase II

-Prerequisite: HSC166 and CPR Card CAREER AND TECHNICAL CREDIT TYPE
+HSC175 Nurse Aide Phase II Prerequisite: HSC166 and CPR Card

-3.5 This course is for the person with a nurse aide certificate who wants to increase knowledge regarding basic nursing care for individuals receiving health care services.
+This course is for the person with a nurse aide certificate who wants to increase knowledge regarding basic nursing care for individuals receiving health care services.
 Upon successful completion the student is qualified to work as a nurse aide in an acute care setting.
 The course consists of classroom and clinical experiences.

-HSC917 Experimental Course

-Prerequisite: Instructor's approval CAREER AND TECHNICAL CREDIT TYPE New courses as student interests demand.
+HSC917 Experimental Course Prerequisite: Instructor's approval

-HSC929 Individual Projects
+HSC929 Individual Projects Prerequisite: Instructor's approval

-Prerequisite: Instructor's approval CAREER AND TECHNICAL CREDIT TYPE Special topics as arranged with instructor.
+CAREER AND TECHNICAL CREDIT TYPE Special topics as arranged with instructor.